 Instruction and supervised experience in both the assessment of normal personality and cognition and the diagnosis of psychological disorders, using interview, observation, and objective and projective testing.
-Prerequisite: PSYC 532.
+Perequisite: PSYC 532.
+Offered even years.

 PSYC 538 CONSULTATION AND COLLABORATION IN SCHOOLS (OR SPED 538)